-Tooth decay is mostly driven by the overconsumption of sugar and carbohydrates.
+Tooth decay is mostly driven by the overconsumption of sugar and carbohydrates and lack of quality protein.
 So, if this is the case, first principles thinking would suggest that the single best way to prevent tooth decay lies in correcting the diet.
 It's that simple - if you fix your diet, you can prevent tooth decay.
 And, if you prevent tooth decay, you can prevent children from having to visit the dentist for treatment frequently and from the unintended consequences of some treatments.

 What Diet Will Prevent Tooth Decay in Kids?